alekfed/alekfed-site/content/en/skills/js.md

 +++

 Familiarity with JavaScript is inevitable when working with the web: you always need to keep in mind who and how on the front end will request data from your APIs.
-In addition, some part of the business logic sometimes leaks to the client and you need to consider this JS code as well during back-end services refactoring.
+In addition, some part of the business logic sometimes leaks to the client and you need to consider this during back-end services refactoring.

 # TypeScript

-I used TypeScript primarily because it allows linters (including ones on CI) and language servers to have better understanding of code and to give more contextual output when types involved.
+I used TypeScript primarily because it allows linters (including ones on CI) and language servers to have a better understanding of the code and to give more contextual output when types are involved.
 Python-like imports and classes were small bonuses as well: they are much more convenient when working in parallel with a back-end in Python, than that Lua-style which was predominant in JS before the widespread adoption of ES2015.

 # GraphQL